-Earley St. Peter's CE Primary School values highly its Christian ethos, its close links with local churches and the Diocese of Oxford.
+Earley St Peter's C of E Primary School values highly its Christian ethos, its close links with local churches and the Diocese of Oxford.
 We provide a distinctively Christian, yet inclusive, environment in which each child is motivated to acquire skills for life and a love of learning.
 As a church school, we welcome applications from Christian families, and those of other faiths or none.
 We ask all parents applying for a place at our school to respect this ethos and its importance to the whole school community.

-Every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.
+Every effort has been made to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.